nawarian/vim-cfgs/README.md

 $ rm -rf .vimrc .vim
 ```

-Then clone the repository into the `.vim` folder:
+Then clone the repository into the `.vim` folder and download its submodules:

 ```
 $ git clone git@github.com:nawarian/vim-cfgs.git .vim
+# git submodules init
 ```

 Lastly, symlink the `.vimrc` file: